 What A Heparin Drip Does

-Coumadin is Slower
+Coumadin Works Much Slower

-Some Patients Need A Heparin Drip With a Coumadin Bridge
+Heparin Drip to Coumadin Bridge

 How To Start a Heparin Drip